-(3) An external company may, by another power of attorney executed and deposited in accordance with this section,
+(3) An external company may, by another power of attorney executed and deposited in accordance with this section-

-- appoint another attorney in Nevis for the purposes set forth in the (a) power, and - replace the attorney previously appointed pursuant to this section. (b)
+- (a) appoint another attorney in Nevis for the purposes set forth in the power; and - (b) replace the attorney previously appointed pursuant to this section.

-347. Failure of power.
+Failure of power.

-If an attorney named in a power of attorney executed by an external company under section 346 ceases to reside in Nevis or if the power of attorney becomes invalid or ineffectual for any other reason, the company shall file another power of attorney pursuant to section 346.
+348. If an attorney named in a power of attorney executed by an external company under section 347 ceases to reside in Nevis or if the power of attorney becomes invalid or ineffectual for any other reason, the company shall file another power of attorney pursuant to section 347.

-348. Capacity of attorney.
+Capacity of attorney.

-(1) Service of process and notices on an attorney for an external company appointed under a power of attorney registered under section 346 is legal and binding service on the company.
+349. (1) Service of process and notices on an attorney for an external company appointed under a power of attorney registered under section 347 is legal and binding service on the company.

-(2) When an attorney for an external company appointed under a power registered under section 346 signs a deed on behalf of the company, the deed is binding on the company in Nevis if the company has empowered the attorney to execute deeds and he executes it with the attorney's own seal.
+(2) When an attorney for an external company appointed under a power registered under section 347 signs a deed on behalf of the company, the deed is binding on the company in Nevis if the company has empowered the attorney to execute deeds and he executes it with the attorney's own seal.